-Service Charge If you are entering into a Prepaid Fuel with Refund Contract you normally find a non refundable service charge applies.
+Service Charge If you are entering into a Prepaid Fuel with Refund Contract you normally find a non-refundable service charge applies.
 We have used the representative figure for the size of car, and the country you are renting in.

 Fuel Cost Premium Car hire companies often charge a bit more than pump prices for their fuel.
-We have used 10% - although in practice we have seen this vary from nothing to 20%.
+We have used 10% - although in practice we have seen this vary from nothing to up to 20%.

 Unused Fuel Car hire firms rarely see cars returned empty.
 One car hire firm recently told us that they see about €20 of fuel returned on the average rental.
 This is because car fuel gauges err on the side of caution when you get into the red and none of us will risk running out of fuel when we return to the airport and have a flight to catch.